IFOA-2025-DevOps-Fundamentals/intro-to-cloud-computing/sections/03_cloud-computing-paradigms.md

 </div>

-### The Business and Technological points of views of the cloud: two sides of the same coin
+## The Business and Technological Points of View of the Cloud: Two Sides of the same Coin

 User's point of view:
 - Logically isolated set of resources (disk, memory, processor, network);